LIMITED TIME OFFER: 25% off your first month — use code

 Method 2: Using Command Prompt (Windows)

-If you want to test the raw network connection to the server's address, you can use the Command Prompt on your Windows PC.
+If you want to test the raw network connection to the server's address without launching the game, you can use the Command Prompt on your Windows PC.

 1. Open the Start Menu and search for cmd, then open the Command Prompt application.